boris-kz/CogAlg/README.md

 Proposed algorithm is a clean design for deep learning: non-neuromorphic, sub-statistical, comparison-first.
-It’s supposed to search for hierarchical patterns, by cross-comparing inputs over selectively incremental distance and composition.
-Although sounds generic, this description has very specific implications.
+It’s a search for hierarchical patterns, by cross-comparing inputs over selectively incremental distance and composition.
+Patterns are defined by a sign of deviation of match between inputs, where match is compression of represented magnitude by replacing inputs with their derivatives.
+These definitions are unfolded below.

-Incremental means that first-level comparands must be unprocessed integer values with binary (before|after) coordinate.
+“Incremental” means that first-level comparands must be sub-symbolic integers with binary (before | after) coordinate.
 Such as pixels of video, consecutive in each dimension, or equivalents in other modalities.
 Their comparison must also be minimal in complexity: lossless transform by inverse arithmetic operations.
-Lossless means that resulting match and miss are preserved, as alternative representation of original inputs.
+“Lossless” means that resulting match and miss are preserved as alternative representation of original inputs.

 Specific match and miss are determined by the power of comparison: Boolean match is AND and miss is XOR, comparison by subtraction increases match to a smaller comparand and reduces miss to a difference, comparison by division increases match to multiple and reduces miss to fraction, and so on (more in part 1).
 Generalizing the above, match is lossless compression per comparison, /= redundancy in input representation.